 22. Who owns each of the main IPRs created by an employee in the course of his employment?
-Is compensation payable to the employee?
+Must compensation be paid to the employee?
 What main steps can an employer take to ensure it owns each of the main IPRs?